Wills & Probate | Why do you need a proper Will, drafted by a fully qualified solicitor

 Each punctuation mark has a meaning and a reason to be exactly where they are.
 Misplaced, they can cause unnecessary problems, nightmares, that can be avoided very easily.

 3. Each Will is different and like anything important achieved in a suspiciously short or long period of time, is an indication of possible error.

 Typically.
 If a Will is prepared by a fully qualified Solicitor, it is a matter of a few days.
-That is because the Solicitor takes the instructions, can satisfy the self of mental capacity (or not as the case may be), prepare the Will and then execute it.
-It does not need to go to external advisors or internal supervisors for checking, avoiding the additional risk for error and delays.
+That is because the Solicitor takes the instructions, can satisfy themself of mental capacity (or not as the case may be), prepare the Will and then execute it.
+It does not need to go to external advisors or internal supervisors for checking, avoiding the additional risk of error and delays.

-Too quickly prepared Will is probably not worth it, and same, if it’s done too slowly.
+Too quickly prepared Will is probably not worth it, and the same, if it’s done too slowly.